 Welcome to Food, Fire, and Physics: The Science of Cooking.
 This course will explore food and cooking from a physical science perspective.
-In particular, we will use principles in soft matter physics (e.g. phase diagram, intermolecular forces, diffusion, elasticity, polymer physics) to gain a deeper understanding of food and cooking.
+In particular, we will use principles in soft matter physics (e.g. phase diagram, intermolecular forces, diffusion, elasticity, viscosity) to gain a deeper understanding of food and cooking.
 Each week we will explore a different topic.
 This exploration will be both quantitative and qualitative as we try to unwrap the mysteries of cooking.
 It is my sincere hope that, by the end of the semester, your view of food and cooking will have dramatically evolved.
-Furthermore, my dream is that this represents the start of a lifelong journey thinking about the science of food and cooking with many years of kitchen experimentation and culinary conquests ahead.
+Furthermore, I hope this represents the start of a lifelong journey where you think about the science of food and cooking with many culinary conquests ahead.